fredgibbs/fredgibbs.github.io/courses/american-food/2021/schedule.md

-## July 1
+## July 2 (Friday)
 NOTHING.
 Just, like, nothing.
 Work on your finals!
 Ask questions!
 Catch up with any work you intend to submit.

-## July 2 (Saturday)
+## July 3 (Saturday)
-Last official day of the class, but you can have the rest of the weekend to work on your last reflection or any other work.

-## July 4 (Monday)
-Your FINAL Learning Reflection---over the WHOLE CLASS---needs to be turned in today.
+Your FINAL Learning Reflection---over the WHOLE CLASS---is officially due today (the last official day of the 1H session.)
 However, feel free to revise and submit it MONDAY.
 See the [Final Course Reflection Guide](final-course-reflection).
 I can't emphasize enough that this SHOULD NOT BE MERELY A SUMMARY of what we've covered.
 Instead, as the instructions explain in more detail, illustrate how your thinking about food has changed over the month, and how your submitted work justifies what you think should be your overall grade for the course.

 {% include alert.html class='danger' title='Final Course Reflection' text="
 Make sure to post your [Final Course Reflection](final-course-reflection) on the discussion board!
-If something comes up at the last minute, or you need some time to process an epiphany about the course, email to ask for more time (just let me know what you need)!
+These are due by Monday, July 5.
+If something comes up at the last minute, or you need some time to process an epiphany about the course, email to ask for a few extra days!
 "%}